-- QC 101 Manufacturing Operations in the Process Industry.
-Introduction to manufacturing principles such as heat transfer, evaporation, absorption, filtration, sedimentation, distillation, drying, flow of fluids and etc. Three Semester Hours. - QC 201 Statistics and Quality Control.
+- OC 101 Manufacturing Operations in the Process Industry.
+Introduction to manufacturing principles, such as heat transfer, evaporation, absorption, filtration, sedimentation, distillation, drying, flow of fluids; industrial instrumentation and others.
+Three Semester Hours. - QC 102 Statistics and Quality Control.
 A study of statistical concepts; analysis and evaluation of industrial and engineering data; and theory and application of Inspection Sampling Plans and Control Charts for the design, specification and control of quality.
-Three Semester Hours. - QC 202 Statistics and Quality Control.
-Special Control Chart methods for attributes and for variables, double and multiple sampling inspection; capability analysis cover aspects of life testing and reliability.
-Economic consideration of quality decisions.
-Prerequisite: QC 102.
-Three Semester Hours. - QC 203 Quantitative and Instrumental Analysis.
+Three Semester Hours. - QC 201 Quantitative and Instrumental Analysis.
 Fundamental techniques and principles of quantitative methods in inorganic chemistry; titrimetic, colorimetric, and gravimetric.
 Second half devoted to a study of capabilities and principles of instrumentation used in industrial quality control laboratories.
-Two lecture and four laboratory periods per week.
+Three lecture and six laboratory periods per week.
+Six Semester Hours. - OC 202 Statistics and Quality Control.
+Special control chart methods for attributes and for variables, double and multiple sampling inspection; capability analysis, cover aspects of life testing and reliability, economic consideration of quality decisions.
+Prerequisite: QC 102 Statistics and Quality Control.
 Three Semester Hours.